spmse/spmse/README.md

 ### Hi there 👋

 Hi I'm Sven Patrick Meier, a young software engineer on his way to explore the world of Software Development.
+My interests as a Software Engineer are:
+ - Automation of processes
+ - Rapid Prototyping
+ - Web development
+ - Architecture Design
+ - DevOps
+ - Programming Languages

+Some other things:
-- 🔭 I’m currently working on my Website, but mainly coding for work
+- 🔭 Currently working on my Website, but mainly coding for work
-- 🌱 I’m currently learning Docker, Gitlab CI, Webpack
+- 🌱 Currently learning Docker, Gitlab CI, Webpack
 - 💬 Ask me about: WebDev, Typescript, React
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I learn, then I know things
+- ⚡ Fun fact: I better learn when teaching